 The room is TINY.
 They say it can accommodate up to three people (!) but I don’t see how that’s possible without ending in a murder-suicide.

-As my sister noted, my enthusiasm level dropped each hour I was on the train.
+My enthusiasm level dropped each hour I was on the train.

 There is a little coffee and ice station in the middle of the train where I drank three cups of coffee within 3 hours.
 (This will come to haunt me when I’m trying to sleep at 2AM.)